A Haida myth on a destructor creator crow perfectly fits our alchemical symbol of destruction and creation per antonomasia: the black crow.

 The Camerarius children are symbolically the same as the new human beings coming out of shells.
 But the Haida myth tells us a further detail: the crow discovered the shell on a beach after a big tide fell.
-To put it simply the Haida scene is a little bit further than Camerarius.
-In fact, in the first one, the matter is quite out of the Chaos and begins to dry, so we have just to wait for the crow to transform itself into White Doves or the first appearance of our Universal Dissolvation.
-In this sense, the Crow is the Prime Mover and literally dances out, or transforms, the raw matter into a real vegetative matter.
+Simply put, the Haida scene is a little bit further than Camerarius.
+In fact, in the first one, the matter is entirely out of the Chaos and begins to dry, so we have to wait for the crow to transform itself into White Doves or the first appearance of our Universal Dissolvation.
+In this sense, the Crow is the Prime Mover and dances out, or transforms, the raw matter into a real vegetative matter.
 Primitive Mercurius, just like the primordial beings out of the Haida shell.

 We have learned that blackness destroys matter.
-In fact, when the matter is finely dispersed becomes black.
+When the matter is finely dispersed becomes black.
 But the Haida myth, and the Camerarius vase, don’t depict all our crow’s alchemical adventures.

 - Dancers’ pictures have been taken from firstpeoplesofcanada.com.